datacenter/aci-monitoring-stack/docs/labs/lab2.md

 ![alt text](images/lab2/ui-filter-result.png)

 # The End
-This concludes Lab2, feel free to play around more with this dashboard if you want or you can proceed to [Lab3](lab3.md)
+This concludes Lab2, feel free to play around more with this dashboard if you want or you can proceed to [DMZ Deployment](dmz-deploy.md) instructions